some-guy250/AutoMonster/README.md

 - Era Saga automation: ✔️ Working
 - PVP automation: ⚠️ Some issues
 - Daily Dungeon automation (Gem and Rune): ✔️ Working
+- Cavern Dungeon automation: ✔️ Working
 - Maze automation: ❌ Not implemented

 ## 💻 Installation

-Note: It is recommended to create a folder for the program.
+Note: It is better to create a folder for the program.
 It will download files to the folder where the program is located.

 ### 🐍 Using Python